Colton1skees/Colton1skees.github.io/posts/MutationRemoval.md

 14: rol r9w,9 - Reads: 12 : 11 : 9 : 6 - Writes: 12 : 11 : 9 : 6 : 5
 ```

 The output isn't the most intuitive, so I will try to explain.
 The numbers followed by "Reads:" are the indexes of the instructions which read the result of that instruction.
 The numbers followed by "Writes:" are the indexes of the instructions which write to the result of that instruction.
+I didn't bother including eflags dependencies in this example, because I describe a simpler eflags solution later on.

-Before I get to the code, I want to manually explain the logic that I used to identify junk instructions.
+Before I get to the code, I want to manually explain the logic that my tool uses:

-- `5: mov r9,[0FFFFF80584BBBA00h]` - Writes to r9, and has 0 instructions that read/write the result.
-Because of this, we can assume that it is a good instruction - KEPT
+- 5: {% ihighlight nasm %}mov r9,[0FFFFF80584BBBA00h]{% endihighlight %} - This instruction writes to r9 and nothing overwrites it, so we assume it is good.
-- `6: sal r9w,cl` - Writes to r9, which is overwritten before it is read - DISCARDED
+- 6: {% ihighlight nasm %}sal r9w,cl{% endihighlight %} - Writes to r9, which then gets overwritten before it is read - DISCARDED
-- `9: inc r9d` - Writes to r9, which is overwritten before it is read(keep in mind that we discarded instruction #6, so we can guarantee that it is overwritten before it is read) - DISCARDED
+- 9: {% ihighlight nasm %}inc r9d{% endihighlight %} - Writes to r9, which is overwritten before it is read(keep in mind that we discarded instruction #6, so we can guarantee that it is overwritten before it is read) - DISCARDED
-- `12: add r9w,0AE93h` - Same as #9.
+- 12: {% ihighlight nasm %}add r9w,0AE93h{% endihighlight %} - Same as #9.
 Result is overwritten before it is read - DISCARDED
-- `14: rol r9w,9` - Same as #9.
+- 14: {% ihighlight nasm %}rol r9w,9{% endihighlight %} - Same as #9.
 Result is overwritten before it is read - DISCARDED

 You're probably wondering about register sizes at this point.
-In my case, I was able to get away with just converting each register to it's highest form(i.e r9w just gets converted to r9).
+Luckily, the obfuscator I dealt with doesn't seem to care about register sizes.
+When I see a junk write to the lower bits of an instruction, I can safely assume that the entire register is irrelevant until it is overwritten with something valid.
+My solution was to just convert each register to its highest form(i.e R9W becomes just R9).
+This does leave a small potential for incorrect optimizations, but it worked fine in my case.
+It should be relatively simple to handle register aliasing.

 You're also probably wondering about those junk eflags writes.
-I'm not covering those indepth because the solution isn't really complicated.
+I'm not covering those indepth because the solution isn't complicated.
 There are better ways to do it, but my algo looks like this:

 1. Identify all instructions whose sole purpose is to modify eflags(stc, cmp, clc, cmc, ect)
 2. Remove the instruction if the containing block's exit instruction does not read it

 ## Implementing the algorithm

-First I needed a structure to store the dependency graph:
+First, I needed a structure to store the dependency graph:

 ```csharp
     public class InstructionDependency